robobenklein/robobenklein.github.io/_posts/2016-09-26-utks-computing-cluster-newton.markdown

 published: true
 date: 2016-09-26T11:00:33-04:00
 ---

+> This post has been updated and some of the information in the original article is no longer applicable.
+Please read towards the end for the update.

 As some may know, I'm now attending the [University of Tennessee](http://www.utk.edu/), where they have a decent set of computing resources available for students opportunistic use.